MarineEvoEcoLab/EecSeq/Protocol.md

 4. Prepare the Qubit® working solution by diluting the Qubit® DNA HS Reagent 1:200 in Qubit® DNA HS Buffer.
 Use a clean plastic tube each time you prepare Qubit® working solution **Do not mix the working solution in a glass container.**
 5. Add 190 μL of Qubit® working solution to each of the tubes used for standards
 6. Add 10 μL of each Qubit® standard to the appropriate tube, then mix by vortexing 2–3 seconds.
 Be careful not to create bubbles
-7. Add Qubit® working solution to individual assay tubes so that the final volume in each tube after adding sample is 200 μL
+7. Add Qubit® working solution to individual assay tubes so that the final volume in each tube after adding sample is 200 μL, (we use 199μL solution to 1 μL sample)
 8. Add each sample to the assay tubes containing the correct volume of Qubit® working solution, then mix by vortexing 2–3 seconds.
 The final volume in each tube should be 200 μL
 9. Allow all tubes to incubate at room temperature for 2 minutes
 10. On the Home screen of the Qubit® 3.0 Fluorometer, press DNA, then select DNA: High Sensitivity as the assay type.
 The “Read standards” screen is displayed.
 Press Read Standards to proceed